By ·Updated July 2026

 Miami's coffee identity is the most distinctive in the state — and arguably one of the most distinctive in the US — because it's built on top of an existing coffee tradition.
 Cuban coffee in Miami is not a trend.
 It's the default.
 Cortaditos and colada have been part of daily life across Hialeah, Little Havana, and the wider Miami-Dade for generations.

 The specialty wave didn't replace that — it built next to it.
-Miami has 5 indie specialty operators on our directory.
+Miami has 8 indie specialty operators on our directory.
 Per'La Specialty Roasters has been the most visible, with a strong wholesale program and serious focus on light-roast single origins.
 Macondo Coffee Roasters has grown into one of the city's better-known specialty names, and Abra Coffee runs a tight specialty-cafe operation that's helped shape the modern Miami specialty conversation.
-Vice City Bean and Escondido Specialty Coffee round out the list.
+Vice City Bean and Escondido Specialty Coffee are both worth knowing, and Boring Brew — which roasts single origins and blends to order in Miami, with art-collaboration bag designs — is the newest name on the list.
 See our Miami roaster guide for the full breakdown.

 The wider South Florida corridor — Fort Lauderdale (3), Coral Gables, Boca Raton, West Palm Beach (2), and Tequesta (2) — adds another dozen indie operators.
 Subculture Coffee in West Palm Beach and Wells Coffee in Fort Lauderdale are the bigger names worth knowing.